VirtDroid/docs/linux.md

 - You will need a VNC viewer (I suggest [RealVNC viewer](https://www.realvnc.com/en/connect/download/viewer/android/))

 ## Starting
-To get started open Termux and wait for it to instll, then type `pkg update` Open andronix and choose the distro you prefer, then click Desktop Envoirnement and choose one.
+To get started open Termux and wait for it to install, then type `pkg update` Open andronix and choose the distro you prefer, then click Desktop Envoirnement and choose one.
 Finally click "Open Termux".
 Paste the content andronix copied and wait for it to install.
 You will be "booted" into the distro you've chosen.
 Type `vncserver-start`, open RealVNC and connect to `localhost:1`.
 You will be in a Linux Envoirnement.